dotnet/designs/accepted/2022/FunctionPointers.md

         // Updated semantics: if IsModifiedType = true, returns the unmodified type such as `typeof(Int32)`. public virtual bool UnderlyingSystemType { get; }

-        // These only work if IsModifiedType = true.
-InvalidOperationException otherwise.
+        // At least one of these return a non-empty value if IsModifiedType = false.
 +       public virtual Type[] GetRequiredCustomModifiers();
 +       public virtual Type[] GetOptionalCustomModifiers();

-        // Throws InvalidOperationException if UnderlyingSystemType.IsFunctionPointer = false
+        // Throws InvalidOperationException if IsFunctionPointer = false
 +       public virtual Type[] GetFunctionPointerCallingConventions(); }
 }